-- Expand the areas where MFTE incentives could be used. - Consider the use of a development agreement approach wherein the City identifies general performance requirements, and a developer chooses from a menu of corresponding incentives. - In the future, evaluate the feasibility of using MFTE (particularly the 8-year option) to build other housing developments with at least four units. - Examine the development feasibility effects associated with changing the affordable unit requirement options. - Consider extending utilities in underdeveloped areas where IZ is required and consider adding bonus unit incentives for adding housing with over two bedrooms. - Consider adding or reconfiguring IZ in areas anywhere land use regulations are changed to add value for owners and developers; for example, height and density increases and reduced parking requirements create value that the public can share as affordable housing. - Consider reconfiguring both IZ and MFTE to get broader or deeper levels of affordability. - Define the alternative compliance for the IZ program payment in lieu option (RZC 21.20.050). - Consider developing education and adding code clarifications about how the IZ and MFTE programs can be used jointly including examples demonstrating program application.
+- Expand the areas where MFTE incentives could be used and the use of a development agreement approach wherein a city identifies general performance requirements, and a developer chooses from a menu of corresponding incentives. - Evaluate the feasibility of using MFTE to build other housing developments with at least four units.
+Examine the development feasibility effects associated with changing the affordable unit requirement options and the ability to use MFTE and IZ jointly and gain impact fee waivers. - Consider extending utilities in underdeveloped areas where IZ is required and consider adding bonus unit incentives for adding housing with over two bedrooms. - Consider reconfiguring both IZ and MFTE to get broader or deeper levels of affordability.